Hierarchy is an ordered sequence of dimensions which is very helpful for multi-dimensional analysis of data.

-By using the option Compact Display in Rows, we are basically using two or more characteristics and simulate a hierarchical navigation.
+By using the option Compact Display in Rows, we are basically using two or more characteristics and simulate hierarchical navigation.

 Figure 5.48 Compact Display in cross tab

-As shown in Figure 5.48, you can now use the two characteristic like a hierarchical display, which means you can open and close each Country and see the list of Products per Country.
+As shown in Figure 5.48, you can now use the two characteristics like a hierarchical display, which means you can open and close each Country and see the list of Products per Country.
 This is also known as “Display as hierarchy” functionality in the BEx query designer.

-In addition to the hierarchy for characteristic Country our InfoProvider also has hierarchies available for the characteristic Product (see Figure 5.49).
+In addition to the hierarchy for characteristic Country, our InfoProvider also has hierarchies available for the characteristic Product (see Figure 5.49).
 Even though none of the available hierarchies have been configured as an active hierarchy in the BEx query, SAP BusinessObjects Analysis, edition for OLAP is making those hierarchies available in the Data panel.
 SAP BusinessObjects Analysis, edition for OLAP is listing all hierarchies that are available for each characteristic – independent if those hierarchies have been activated as part of the BEx query.

 Figure 5.49 Multiple hierarchies